 Researchers must also consider compatibility between weed and insect pest biocontrol.
 A number of weevil species in the subfamily Ceutorhynchinae have been released in North America for the biological control of various weed species, or are under evaluation for release.
 Parasitoids selected for release to control cabbage seedpod weevil should not also attack these beneficial weevils.
 The Feasibility of using Trichomalus perfectus for biological control of cabbage seedpod weevil in the Prairies research project is currently underway through the Canola AgriScience Cluster.

 Field management (cultural control)

 At present, trap cropping has not been adopted, but it has shown promise as a cultural strategy for controlling the cabbage seedpod weevil.
 This approach takes advantage of the weevil concentration that often occurs at field edges (perimeter of field) when weevils first invade a canola field.

-Trap crops were investigated for control of cabbage seedpod weevil in southern Alberta from 2001 to 2004 using large commercial fields with a main crop of Also referred to as Argentine canola, it is the species of canola currently commonly grown in Canada. and the perimeter planted at the same time to a Also referred to as Polish canola, it is the less commonly grown species of canola currently grown in Canada.
-A cultivar is a variant in a species developed through the intervention of humans (despite the term 'variety' often being incorrectly used to describe this).
-A cultivar can be open-pollinated type, hybrid, synthetic, composite, etc..
-Also referred to as Polish canola, it is the less commonly grown species of canola currently grown in Canada. flowered about one week earlier than the main crop of Also referred to as Argentine canola, it is the species of canola currently commonly grown in Canada. and effectively concentrated weevils where they could be controlled with a pyrethroid insecticide to prevent their movement into the main crop.
+Trap crops were investigated for control of cabbage seedpod weevil in southern Alberta from 2001 to 2004 using large commercial fields with a main crop of Also referred to as Argentine canola, it is the species of canola currently commonly grown in Canada.
+More and the perimeter planted at the same time to a Also referred to as Polish canola, it is the less commonly grown species of canola currently grown in Canada.
+More cultivar.
+Also referred to as Polish canola, it is the less commonly grown species of canola currently grown in Canada.
+More flowered about one week earlier than the main crop of Also referred to as Argentine canola, it is the species of canola currently commonly grown in Canada.
+More and effectively concentrated weevils where they could be controlled with a pyrethroid insecticide to prevent their movement into the main crop.